 |Panasonic GX7« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GX7|

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus E-M10 vs Panasonic LX100

-So what is the bottom line?
-Is the Olympus E-M10 better than the Panasonic LX100 or vice versa?
+So how do things add up?
+Is there a clear favorite between the Olympus E-M10 and the Panasonic LX100?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M10:

 - More detail: Offers more megapixels (15.9 vs 12.7MP) with a 12% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.